 In consequence of the split, the old organization of Golden Dawn changed its name to Stella Matutina with Aleister Crowley and William Wynn Westcott at its head while the schismatic order, under A. E. Waite and MacGregor Mathers, the latter a friend of Rudolph Steiner, retained the old name of Golden Dawn.
-In 1912, Golden Dawn merged with Stella Matutina.

-3. " Inquire Within ", Light-bearers of Darkness, p.
+3. &quot; Inquire Within ", Light-bearers of Darkness, p.
 SG.